What is Neurofeedback?

 Who Can Benefit?

 Sometimes the brain’s electrical activity can become imbalanced, too active or dysregulated.
 When that happens a wide array of disorders can develop, like ADHD, learning disabilities, anxiety, depression, insomnia and many others.
 Really everyone can benefit from neurofeedback.
-Neurofeedback guides the brain to an optimal balance and leading to improved quality of life; such as the ability to handle stressors, focus better, sleep better and interact with their environment in a more balanced way.
+Neurofeedback guides the brain to an optimal balance and leading to improved quality of life; such as the ability to handle stressors, focus better, sleep better and interact with their environment in a productive manner.

 - Learning disabilities